 What about the Other One?

 Those are tubular lock picks,for… tubular locks.
 (Again, Google is your friend).
-These usually have a similar design with the split pins, and so another set of cheap tools can be used to pick them, too.
+These usually have a similar design with the split pins, the only difference is the axis of movement and rotation… and so another set of cheap tools can be used to pick them, too.

 Funnily enough, tubular picking is arguably easier than traditional picking: